Create Chicago holiday memories with your family

 A visit to Chicago is a treat for Champaign-Urbana families during any season.
 Over the years we have shared lots of tips and recommendations about our favorite Chicagoland destinations as well as about the logistics of travel, lodging, and — mmmmmm — eating.

 To counteract the increasing chill and darkness of the rapidly approaching winter season, Chicago dials it up to 11 for the holidays.
 We set out to discover some big-city holiday highlights, with our own experiences mixed in with our readers.

-As is the case most places these days, Chicago starts the official Christmas machine in mid-November.
-Multiple tree lighting ceremonies occur the weekend before Thanksgiving; two of the biggest are in front of the Wrigley Building (complete with a parade along the Magnificent Mile) and in Millennium Park.
-Don’t forget about the Thanksgiving Day Parade that follows its traditional route along State Street in the Loop.
+As is the case most places these days, Chicago starts the official Christmas machine in mid-November with multiple lighting ceremonies.
+Another highlight is the Thanksgiving Day Parade that follows its traditional route along State Street in the Loop.

 One of the best things about Chicago is that it offers so many budget-friendly opportunities to enjoy the season.
 (We love our friends in Indianapolis, but many of the city’s top holiday traditions come with a hefty price tag; for exceptions to this rule, find out when to time your visit to Indy.)